UADACID/electron-desktop-apps/README.md

 # electron-react-tutorial

-This project is a learning resource designed to show how Electron, React, and webpack can work together.
+ designed to show how Electron, React, and webpack can work together build some desktop app.

 ### Instructions